API Reference

 The processConversion() method triggers a conversion.

-When initiating conversions from a Tag Management System (e.g., Google Tag Manager), use the Kameleoon Command Queue to delay execution until the engine loads.
+If you initiate conversions from a Tag Management System, such as Google Tag Manager, use the Kameleoon Command Queue to delay execution until the engine loads.
 The engine processes queued commands in order after initialization.
 Example:

 window.kameleoonQueue = window.kameleoonQueue || [];